 If your WordPress site already has a custom domain name, then don’t worry.
 We will cover that as well.
 Lastly, you will need access to your WordPress.com account, so you can easily move all of your posts, pages, images, comments, and other data over to your self-hosted WordPress site.

 Before you get started with this migration tutorial, we want to let you know that we can migrate your site for FREE as part of our Free WordPress Blog setup service.
-This will be less hassle for you, but if you are someone who like learning and doing things themselves, then follow our step by step tutorial below.
+This will be less hassle for you, but if you are someone who likes learning and doing things yourself, then follow our step by step tutorial below.

 Step 1: Exporting Data from WordPress.com

 Sign in to your WordPress.com account and go to your blog’s Dashboard.
 Click on Export under Tools menu.